-When checking your files, you may come across minor problems from the past that could still be causing you difficulties.
-Sometimes, a creditor will not attempt to pursue a small debt such as an unpaid catalog order or similar because it can be cheaper for them to simply write it off.
-However, this will still show up in your credit history as a default, with the accompanying damage to your rating.
-If you find any of these small, easily overlooked debts, it's worth paying them off and making sure that this is reflected in your file.
+When checking your credit files, you may come across minor problems from the past that could still be causing you difficulties.
+Sometimes, a creditor will not attempt to pursue a small debt, such as an unpaid catalog order or similar charge because it can be cheaper for them to simply write it off.
+However, this will still show up in your credit history as a default; damage to your rating.
+If you find any of small, easily overlooked debts, it's worth paying them off and making sure that this is reflected in your file.

 3) Spread Out Your Debts

 If you only have one or two accounts, and they're close to their max limits, it can be worth asking that your credit limit is raised.
 This can lower your utilization rate which can benefit your overall score.
 However, be careful not to build up too large of a credit line.
 If you have access to a large credit line, new lenders may be reluctant to add to your chances of overextending yourself.